strapi/documentation/docs/developer-docs/latest/development/admin-customization.md

 #### Releases notifications

-To disable notifications about new Strapi releases, set the `config.notifications.release` key to `false`.
+To disable notifications about new Strapi releases, set the `config.notifications.releases` key to `false`.

 #### Theme extension